-Or you can navigate to malonetuning.com/graph/ if you need to use a button to upload your log files.
+Or you can navigate to log.malonetuning.com if you need to use a button to upload your log files.

-There are many graphing software to choose from, but ours is designed especially for engine or transmission logs.
+There are many graphing software to choose from, but ours is designed especially for engine and transmission logs.

 You can quickly share your graphed log with your customers or post on forums, by clicking the Share button:

 You can also open a graph if you access log files in your GMail or Google Drive account: malonetuning.com/graph-extension

 Several months ago we announced on Facebook that we're developing a Stage 4 turbo kit that retains ALL original US and Canadian emissions parts in 2009-2014 VW Golf, Jetta, and Beetle 2.0L TDIs.
 We're taking our time to ensure that every part is perfect, meeting or exceeding OEM fitment and standards.

 Pictured here is a stainless steel cast manifold that exceeds the quality of the original OEM manifold.
 It has a few advantages over an aftermarket welded tubular exhaust manifold:

 - OEM style consistency (no warping from hand-welding many pieces).